My Favorite Creamy Lentil Hummus (No Food Processor Needed)

 - kale or other greens of your choice

-How To Make Lentil Lemon Garlic Hummus
+How To Make My Favorite Yellow Lentil Hummus

 Start by boiling your lentils.
 You will cook the lentils in a 3:1 ratio (3 cups of water per cup of lentils).
-Once you bring to a boil, cover and simmer for about 15-20 minutes.

-While the lentils are cooking, you can start melting your butter in a large pan.
-Add the olive oil and garlic.
 Once the lentils are finished, add them to the same pan, along with the tahini, lemon juice, spices, rosemary, tomatoes and kale to make the lemon herb tahini hummus.

 Stir for 3-5 minutes over medium-low heat and you have your lentil dip almost complete!

 We love this as a dip, similar to my Pizza Beans recipe, which is ready in under 20 minutes!
+Pair with chips or pita bread for a lazy dinner or easy side or appetizer.

 Dips are so versatile, whether they be for accompaniments to your main meal, appetizers for group get-togethers (or football games!).
 Have you tried this avocado bean dip yet?

-We love to snack on this lentil spread dip with veggies, chips or pita bread before enjoying our ground turkey sweet potato burgers, gluten free fish sticks or sweet potato nachos.
+We also love to snack on this lentil spread dip with veggies, chips or pita bread before enjoying our ground turkey sweet potato burgers, gluten free fish sticks or sweet potato nachos.

 You can also use it as a topping for salads or over instant pot lemon rice or quinoa.

-Also, I’m very partial to just eating it out of the pan.
-Less clean up.
-If you try this dip, I hope you enjoy it as much as we did in this household!
+If you try this easy lentil dip, make sure to leave a rating.
+I hope you enjoy it as much as we did in this household!

 Ingredients